 You must have a valid passport, and in some cases, you may need a visa.
 To find out more, visit Citizenship and Immigration Canada Web site.
 If you are an American citizen, please note that there are new requirements in effect for all United States nationals returning home.
 For more information, consult the U.S. Department of State Web site.
 For details on what you are allowed to bring in your baggage (gifts, merchandise, etc.), go to: Canada Border Services Agency.

 French is Québec’s official language but English is widely spoken in Montréal.
 The city has more than 120 cultural groups and over 20% of the population speaks three languages.

 You may dial 9-1-1 at any time.
 The service is free from a pay phone and available in French and English.
 Operators are in contact with emergency firefighter, police and ambulance services at all times.
-For less serious illness, you can see a doctor at a community health centre called a CLSC.
-These are smaller clinics, and there is one in every neighbourhood.
 It is always a good idea to buy medical travel insurance in advance.

 Québec Poison Control Centre: 1 800 463-5060